Design-Dude/ddBasecolor/README.md

 my_basecolor.hsl(); // hsl(0,100%,50%);
 my_basecolor.hsla(); // hsl(0,100%,50%,1);
 ```
-If you need the color information in number format you can read out each property individually..
+If you need the color information in number format you can read out each property individually.
 ```
 var my_basecolor = my_basecolor('red');
 my_basecolor.alpha(); // alpha